 \subsection{Experimental data acquisition and preprocessing}

-As acquisition and preprocessing of each of the three experimental datasets have been described in detail in their respective publications \cite{hernandez-perez2020, peyrache2009, saez2018}, we only briefly describe the datasets here.
-The rat MEC dataset \cite{hernandez-perez2020a} was acquired from six male Long-Evans rats, with electrode recordings acquired during a long period of roaming in a circular track.
-The rat prefrontal cortex dataset \cite{peyrache2018} was acquired from four male Long-Evans rats during 10 trials in which they successfully learned a behavioral task, including the rest periods before and after the task recordings.
+Acquisition and preprocessing of each of the three experimental datasets are described in detail in their respective publications \cite{hernandez-perez2020, peyrache2009, saez2018}; we describe them only briefly here.
+The rat MEC dataset \cite{hernandez-perez2020a} was acquired from six male Long--Evans rats, with electrode recordings taken during a long period of roaming in a circular track.
+The rat prefrontal cortex dataset \cite{peyrache2018} was acquired from four male Long--Evans rats during 10 trials in which they successfully learned a behavioral task, including the rest periods before and after the task recordings.
 The human orbitofrontal cortex dataset \cite{saez2018a} was acquired during electrocorticography recordings of 10 neurosurgical patients undergoing evaluation for epilepsy.
-The patients were asked to play a decision-making game, and the recordings used for this data are the inter-trial rest portions of the ECoG data.
+The patients played a decision-making game, and the recordings used for this analysis are the inter-trial rest portions of the ECoG data.
 For all datasets, the synchrony between electrodes within the region was computed as the phase-locking value (PLV) between the angle of Hilbert-transformed signals ($\phi$) from each electrode \cite{kuramoto1984, mormann2000}.
-Following prior work \cite{pathak2024}, spike data from the dataset, which recorded spike times rather than LFPs, were converted to an LFP proxy by windowed spike counts, with the PLV calculation performed on these instead.
-PLV is given by the formula
+Following prior work \cite{pathak2024}, spike data from the datasets that recorded spike times rather than LFPs were converted to an LFP proxy by windowed spike counts, with the PLV calculation performed on these instead.
+PLV is given by

 for all discretized $t \in [1, N]$ and all pairs of electrodes $(i, j)$.